-One of the most difficult topics a military veteran can express is their experience with Post Traumatic Stress Disorder (PTSD).
+One of the most challenging topics a military veteran can express is their experience with Post Traumatic Stress Disorder (PTSD).
 Many military personnel witness traumatic events while serving.
-Due to the stigma around counseling, many service members simply avoid PTSD treatment both in and out of uniform.
-If your PTSD was a result of your military service, you might still be eligible for VA disability benefits.
+Due to the stigma around counseling, many service members avoid PTSD treatment in and out of uniform.
+If your PTSD resulted from your military service, you might still be eligible for VA disability benefits.

 What is PTSD?

-There are many myths and stigmas surrounding PTSD.
-The condition is a chemical imbalance in the part of the brain that controls emotional responses.
-It’s caused by exposure to extremely stressful situations.
+PTSD is when there is a chemical imbalance in the part of the brain that controls emotional responses.
+Post Traumatic Stress Disorder can be caused by exposure to highly stressful situations.
 It is NOT an untreatable processing disorder for those that “can’t take” the stress.
 PTSD stressors include natural disasters, combat, car accidents, and sexual assault.

 The majority of PTSD cases do not go away on their own.
 It is important to seek treatment from a medical professional if you are experiencing symptoms of PTSD, like flashbacks, hypervigilance, depression, and anxiety.
 Symptoms may not occur right after a stressful event; it could take months or years for symptoms of PTSD to show up.
 Other symptoms include: